remogatto/mandala-template/README.md

 # What's that?

-This repository represents a template for a Gorgasm application.
+This repository can be used as a template for a [gorgasm](https://github.com/remogatto/gorgasm) application.

 # Usage